 About The Writing Co-op

-The Calvin Center for Christian Scholarship, in cooperation with other Centers and Institutes and the Provost’s Office, funds an annual 5-day Writing Co-op each June to provide Calvin College faculty with a protected space in which to advance or complete a specific writing project.
+The Calvin Center for Christian Scholarship, in cooperation with other Centers and Institutes and the Provost’s Office, funds an annual 5-day Writing Co-op each June to provide Calvin University faculty with a protected space in which to advance or complete a specific writing project.

 Applicants must have begun writing the project on which they plan to work for the week and should propose a discrete project.
 They should expect to make substantial progress toward completing this project over the course of 5 days.
 Please note that conference papers and entire book projects are not eligible, although revision of conference papers for publication and book chapters, as well as other forms of writing, are welcome.
 “Writing” may be understood to include music, code, and other media, as well as words.